Uniform

 Piercings and Jewellery

-Piercings: Students are permitted to wear a pair of simple stud earrings, no other piercings are permitted Consequently, if any student is contemplating having their nose, lips, eyebrows or tongues pierced, they should only do so, if they can be sure that the piercing can be removed before term starts.
+Students are permitted to wear a pair of simple stud earrings.
+No other piercings are permitted.
+Consequently, if any student is contemplating having their nose, lips, eyebrows or tongue pierced, they should only do so if they can be sure that the piercing can be removed before term starts.
 Plastic retainers are not permitted.
-The following jewellery may also be worn a watch, one plain ring, and a single St. Christopher and chain or similar: all jewellery must be removed (there should be no taping over piercings or rings) in PE, Dance and Design and Technology lessons, as it is potentially hazardous.
+The following jewellery may also be worn: a watch, one plain ring and a single St. Christopher and chain or similar.
+All jewellery must be removed (there should be no taping over piercings or rings) in PE, Dance and Design and Technology lessons, as it is potentially hazardous.

-The schools’ policy is clear, make up should not be worn, this rule exists in part to save time debating who should be allowed to wear it, how much is appropriate.
-That said there is a real desire to meet students half way and allow discreet make up.
-The definition of discreet will be made clear to students both verbally and through pictures, and the decision of what is discreet will be decided on by a student’s Director of Learning & tutor.
+The schools’ policy is clear and make up should not be worn.
+This rule exists in part to save time debating who should be allowed to wear makeup and how much is appropriate.
+That said, there is a real desire to meet students half way and allow discreet make up.
+The definition of discreet will be made clear to students both verbally and through pictures, and the decision of what is discreet will be decided on by a student’s Director of Learning and Tutor.

 Nails

-Acrylic, gel or any type of false nails are not appropriate for school and represent a potential health and safety issue, therefore they are not permitted in school.
-Coloured nail polish is not permitted either.
+Acrylic, gel or any type of false nails are not appropriate for school and represent a potential health and safety issue.
+Therefore, they are not permitted in school.
+Coloured nail polish is also not permitted.

 Eyebrows

-On the current trend of shaving off eyebrows and replacing them with stencilled or false eyebrows, this is not permitted; please do not allow your child to do this.
-Where this has happened we will permit a short period of grace, in order for eyebrows to grow back.
+Shaving off eyebrows and replacing them with stencilled or false eyebrows is not permitted; please do not allow your child to do this.
+Where this has happened, we will permit a short period of grace in order for eyebrows to grow back.

 P.E Kit

-Shorts or Skort – black w/ gold side panels *
+Shorts or Skort (black with gold side panels)*

 In line with recommendations from the Rugby Football Union and the Hockey Association, we encourage students to wear a mouth guard when involved in these sports, both in lessons or competitive games.
 Mouth guards can be purchased from the P.E.
 Department.